jeffcaulfield/jeffcaulfield.com/content/2016/03/27-hello-world.md

 This is only a test.
 If this were a real blog post you would be bored to tears by now.
 ---

 I built a new personal website using [embellish](http://boscoh.github.io/embellish/) and [github.io](https://pages.github.com/).
-The following links proved to be useful in the process.
+The following links proved useful in the process.

 - [Markdown cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)
 - [Hamlish-jinja](https://github.com/Pitmairen/hamlish-jinja)